When the jobsite feels chaotic and disorganized, you can probably pin the blame on this likely culprit —miscommunication.

-Failure to communicate can ultimately lead to serious jobsite accidents, project rework, and employee problems.
+Failure to communicate can ultimately lead to serious jobsite accidents, project rework, and workforce challenges.
 The construction industry has established processes for communication over the years, but the various groups involved on a construction site come and go at different times and often have different priorities.

 Effective communication is critical for collaborative work.
 According to Andrew Dainty’s Communication in Construction book, high levels of communication are needed to, achieve coordinated results, manage activity, motivate your workers and understand what needs to be done.